arrayoutofbounds/hcard-generator/README.md

 hCard is a simple, open format for publishing people, companies, organizations on the web, using a 1:1 representation of vCard (RFC2426) properties and values in HTML. hCard is one of several open microformat standards suitable for embedding data in HTML/HTML5, and Atom/RSS/XHTML or other XML.

+## Aim

+The aim of this project was to allow a user to enter their details in the form on the left and have the hcard preview shown on the right.

 ## Output from generator

 ```